 This deciduous shrub can be grown as a small ornamental tree and produces an abundance of star-shaped white blossoms every spring.
 However, it is also known for its dramatic foliage.
 New leaves are an elegant golden coppery shade before maturing to rich green hues.
 In autumn, the foliage is the star of the show, morphing to burnt orange and vivid red tones.

 Plant amelanchier in full sun or partial shade and moist but well-drained soil.
-The more sunlight the tree soaks up, the more vibrant the autumn colour will get.
+The more sunlight the tree soaks up, the more vibrant the autumn colour will get so it will be stunning in late fall.
 These hardy trees require no pruning (other than removing dead or damaged branches) and are easy to look after.

 Native to Asia, flowering quince is an easy-to-grow shrub with shiny dark green foliage and clusters of five-petalled flowers of vibrant red.
 Green-yellow fruits appear in autumn, extending the plant's interest into the latter half of the year.
 This deciduous shrub is a member of the rose family, so beware of spiky thorns along the branches!

-Flowering quince tolerates partial shade, but the best flowering and fruiting happens when grown in full sun.
-This is a hardy shrub that doesn't require pruning and thrives in most moist but well-drained soil types.
+Flowering quince tolerates partial shade, but the best flowering and fruiting happens when grown in full sun in warm weather.
+This is a hardy shrub that doesn't require pruning and thrives in most moist but well-drained soil types and should revive itself the following spring.

 Most commonly seen growing up and spilling over walls, fences and trellises, clematis alpina is a versatile climbing shrub that flowers in mid-spring.
 A range of cultivars is available, each with different floral tones, most commonly shades of purple and pink.

 Also known as Austrian clematis, this climbing shrub is perfect for adding height interest to any outdoor space and looks fabulous trained up a fence at the back of a border or flower bed.
-It flourishes in full sun or dappled shade and does well in most soil types.
+It flourishes with full sun exposure or dappled shade and does well in most soil types so is perfect for flowers up until late summer and early fall.

 Rhododendrons are renowned for their large, showy spring blooms, and the barbatum variety is one of the most flamboyant.
 Glossy dark green leaves contrast beautifully with vivid crimson-red spring flowers from March.